Blog

 Pull-Ups Done Right

 If you’re going to do pull-ups, do them right!
-Instead of doing 3-4 sets of 10 “ugly” reps, do the opposite!
-Do 10 sets of
+Instead of grinding out 3–4 sets of 10 “ugly” reps, flip the script: do 10 sets

 Keeping Up with Current Research (January 2021)